emm312/Hexagn/README.md

 ## About

-Hexagn is designed to be a simple interpreted language, as well to be able to compile to other language ([URCL](#urcl)).
+Hexagn is designed to be a simple language that is compiled to [URCL](#urcl)

 The syntax of Hexagn is designed to be simple so anyone could learn and understand the syntax easily without any troubles.
-It is a [statically](#difference-between-statically-and-dynamically-typed) typed language.
+It is a statically typed language.

+The URCL code that Hexagn files are compiled to use stack-based allocations for return values and arguments, which means that the user can access function arguments using the stack pointer, and set/get return values using push and pop respectively.

 ## Features status